instructor

 README:

-Instructor is the most popular Python library for working with structured outputs from large language models (LLMs), boasting over 600,000 monthly downloads.
+Instructor is the most popular Python library for working with structured outputs from large language models (LLMs), boasting over 1 million monthly downloads.
 Built on top of Pydantic, it provides a simple, transparent, and user-friendly API to manage validation, retries, and streaming responses.
 Get ready to supercharge your LLM workflows with the community's top choice!

 - Response Models: Specify Pydantic models to define the structure of your LLM outputs